onestudio-co/otp/README.md

 ## Error Handling

-The package returns detailed error messages for various scenarios:
+The package returns detailed error messages for various scenarios.
+All messages are translatable and will be returned in the current application locale:

+**English Messages:**
 ```php
 // Rate limiting
 [